CosmoLike/cocoa/README.md

     $ source start_cocoa

-Sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) may require a long time (~hours) depending on the supercomputer environment (System Option).
-It is possible to speed-up installation considerably by running `source setup_cocoa_installation_packages` on an interactive node w/ ~16 threads.
-For the Docker Installation, however, sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) should take only a few minutes.
+Sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) may require a long time.
+It is possible to speed-up installation somewhat by running `source setup_cocoa_installation_packages` on an interactive node w/ >> 1 threads.
+For the Docker and Conda Installation, however, sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) should take only a few minutes.

 Once the work on the Cocoa environment is done, type:

     $ source stop_cocoa

-PS: Users are highly encouraged to read appendix [Further Information about the configuration files](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-configuration-files) to learn more about the configuration files.
+PS: Users are encouraged to read appendix [Further Information about the configuration files](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-configuration-files) to learn more about the configuration files.

 ## Running Examples